LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/single-class-persistence/README.md

 Create an `add` handler within `CategoryController` with input parameter `Model model`.
 It should create a new `Category` object using the default constructor and pass it into the view with key `"category"` (you can do this with the shorthand `model.addAttribute(new Category())`; note the omission of a string/key argument).
 Add the title "Add Category" to `model` as well.

-The `index` handler should accept `GET` requests at `/category/add` (recall that you set the path segment "category" at the controller level already).
+The `add` handler should accept `GET` requests at `/category/add` (recall that you set the path segment "category" at the controller level already).
 The handler should render the `category/add` template (we'll add this template in a moment).

 Create another `add` handler that accepts `POST` requests at `/category/add`.
 Its signature should be: